-12.11C If the import of electricity from and/or export of electricity to the Distribution System through the Connection Point does not, at any time during any period of 12 consecutive months, exceed 75% of the Maximum Import Capacity and/or of the Maximum Export Capacity (respectively), then the Company may (at any time during the following month, and having due regard to all the circumstances):
+12.11.6 If the import of electricity from and/or export of electricity to the Distribution System through the Connection Point does not, at any time during any period of 12 consecutive months, exceed 75% of the Maximum Import Capacity and/or of the Maximum Export Capacity (respectively), then the Company may (at any time during the following month, and having due regard to all the circumstances):

-12.11C.1 notify the Customer that the Company proposes to vary this Agreement in accordance with Clause 12.12; or
+(A) notify the Customer that the Company proposes to vary this Agreement in accordance with Clause 12.12; or

-12.11C.2 provide the Customer with a Modification Notification incorporating a reduction in the Maximum Import Capacity or Maximum Export Capacity (as applicable), and Clause 14 shall apply,
+(B) provide the Customer with a Modification Notification incorporating a reduction in the Maximum Import Capacity or Maximum Export Capacity (as applicable), and Clause 14 shall apply,

 the reduction being (in each case) to such amount as the Company reasonably considers to be appropriate (being not less than the import of electricity and/or export of electricity through the Connection Point at any time during such 12-month period).
-For the avoidance of doubt, neither the variation under Clause 12.11C.1 nor the modification under Clause 12.11C.2 are binding unless and until otherwise agreed or determined pursuant to Clause 12.12 or 14 (as applicable).
+For the avoidance of doubt, neither the variation under Clause 12.11.6(A) nor the modification under Clause 12.11.6(B) are binding unless and until otherwise agreed or determined pursuant to Clause 12.12 or 14 (as applicable).

-General
+Agreed Changes to the MIC/MEC

 12.12 Except where a variation requires a Modification, either Party may propose a variation to the Maximum Import Capacity and/or Maximum Export Capacity by notice in writing to the other Party.
 The Company and the Customer shall negotiate in good faith such a variation, but where it is not agreed section 23 of the Act may entitle either Party to refer the matter to the Authority.